danilolaurindo/braziltrip/README.md

 # braziltrip

-A simple static webpage describing a six day trip to Brazil's hidden gem, Jericoacoara.
-Open `index.html` in your browser to explore the itinerary.
+This project contains a small static website outlining a six day journey along the Ceará coast of Brazil.

+Open `index.html` for an overview map, quick day-by-day links and highlight photos.
+The detailed schedule lives in `itinerary.html` and top activities can be found on `highlights.html`.